7" (black) / test pressing / Sub Pop / SP23 / made in USA (Erika) / 1988

 co-founder Sub Pop Records

 An unconfirmed copy was sold around 1992 or 1993 for $75.
 The seller supposedly had two copies, and had worked in and around the Seattle scene, including Sub Pop.
-The whereabouts of these copies are unknown.
+The legitimacy and whereabouts of these copies are unknown, as well as the source for the information.

 3. Copy 2, side A